|Jamaica at World Cup 1998|

 Born in Kingston, Jamaica, he moved to Canada as a youth.
-He Played for Detroit Corinthians and Detroit Wolverines, where he was top goalscorer in the 1946 season of the North American Soccer Football League.
-He was spotted by a scout from Glasgow Celtic while the club was on tour in North America.
-He became the first Black to play for Celtic.
+He played for Detroit Corinthians and Detroit Wolverines, where he was top goalscorer in the 1946 season.
+He was spotted by a scout from Glasgow Celtic where he became the first Black to play for Celtic.
 He also played for Third Lanark and English club Kidderminster Harriers before moving back to Detroit Corinthians.
 At Celtic he earned the nicknames "The Black Arrow" and "The Black Flash".

 ST: Ian Wright (England)

 Wright was a legendary striker with Arsenal.
 Before joining Arsenal, he was a hero with Crystal Palace.
 At the time of writing, he was their highest goal scorer since the War.
 In 1991, he joined Arsenal.
 He spent 7 seasons with them, winning all three domestic trophies and the Cup Winners' Cup in 1994.
 Despite being a top scorer in the domestic league(he scored over 20 goals every season from 1991 to 1998), he only played 33 times for England and was never selected for any of the major tournaments.

 Alberto Spencer was known as "Cabeza Mágica" (Spanish for magic head).
 He is still the all-time leading scorer in the Copa Libertadores' history.
 He is considered one of South America's greatest strikers.
 He won three Libertadores Cups and two Intercontinental Cups with Uruguay's Penarol.
 He was elected the 20th best South American footballer of the 20th century in a poll by the IFFHS in 2004.
 He also played for Everest and Barcelona at home.